Concierge Women’s Health & BHRT

 Mood changes: Irritability, anxiety, depression, mood swings, emotional sensitivity

-Cognitive issues: Brain fog, difficulty concentrating, memory lapses
+Cognitive issues: Brain fog, difficulty concentrating, memory lapses, word-finding difficulty

 Physical changes: Weight gain (especially around the midsection), joint and muscle aches, headaches